Stop! Your Lease Extension in Edwinstowe Could Be FREE

 Increase your lease and increase your Edwinstowe property value

-It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the residence will be equivalent in value to a freehold for decades to come.
+It is generally considered that a property with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 45 years remaining, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement